 10 Easy Ways To Make A First-Time Dad Feel Involved

-While you’re busy scheduling ultrasounds and having a shower thrown in your (and baby’s!) honor, your guy may be feeling like he’s watching from the sidelines.
-But there are some tricky (and not-so-obvious) ways to make sure he feels appreciated, important and involved during this whole crazy process.
+While you’re busy scheduling ultrasounds and having a shower thrown in your honor, your guy may be feeling like he’s watching from the sidelines.
+Here's how to make him feel appreciated, important and involved.

-Give him some of the fun duties.
+Give Him Some Of The Fun Duties.
 We know there are certain things you loathe doing (like changing the 4 a.m. diaper) but resist the urge to stick him with every single one of them.
-Instead, give him a fun activity, like singing baby a lullaby or giving her a bath.
+Instead, give him a fun activity, like singing baby a lullaby or giving baby a bath.
 These aren’t just things he’ll enjoy doing, they’re things that will help him and baby bond.

 Plus, More from The Bump: